sdiehl/numpush/README.md

 2. Small bits of metadata

 (1) is a heavy object to move around, so we use fast transports (i.e.
-ZeroMQ, TIPC, UDP Lite ) that all act on a universal memoryview interface doing low-level POSIX IO calls ( mmap, splice, sendfile ) that don't require needless copying in userspace to send data and can delegate scheduling to the Linux kernel.
+ZeroMQ, TIPC ) that all act on a universal memoryview interface doing low-level POSIX IO calls ( mmap, splice, sendfile ) that don't require needless copying in userspace to send data and can delegate scheduling to the Linux kernel.